-Per metre pricing for a project involving both plants and hard landscaping comes in at around £100 per square metre.
+Per metre pricing for a project involving both plants and hard landscaping (i.e decking, patio, gravel etc and other hard items) comes in at around £120 per square metre.

-For soft landscaping, that’s planting to you and me, prices start at around £30 per square metre.
+For soft landscaping only, that’s planting to you and me, prices start at around £35 per square metre.

 How Does Our Cost Guide Compare to Other Published Price Lists?